yourhead/ImageFunStack/README.md

 When the addTypes switch is used the normal Drop Stacks Here area is not displayed.
 Instead a `+` button is shown instead.
 Clicking the button will add a stack of the type specified.
 Once added the stack behaves like any other and can be dragged, configured, or deleted by the user.

-*addTypes are a replacement for the poorly performing `repeat` mechanism of Stacks 2.*
+*add-types and allowed-types are a replacement for the poorly performing `repeat` mechanism of Stacks 2.*

 ### Inline